-a.
 By participating in the Promotion, entrant agrees to the Station’s Terms of Use Agreement and to the use of entrant’s personal information as described in the Privacy Policy located at mix96sac.com.
 In the event of conflict between the Station’s Terms of Use Agreement and these Official Rules, the terms of these Official Rules shall apply.

-Administrator: CALL LETTERS, ADDRESS

-Sponsor: CLIENT, ADDRESS